Iran–Iraq War: 1980: Iraqi invasion

 Though the Iraqi air invasion surprised the Iranians, their air force retaliated the day after with a large-scale attack against Iraqi air bases and infrastructure in Operation Kaman 99.
-Groups of F-4 Phantom and F-5 Tiger fighter jets attacked targets throughout Iraq, such as oil facilities, dams, petrochemical plants, and oil refineries, and included Mosul Airbase, Baghdad, and the Kirkuk oil refinery.
+Groups of fighter jets attacked targets throughout Iraq, such as oil facilities, dams, petrochemical plants, and oil refineries, and included Mosul Airbase, Baghdad, and the Kirkuk oil refinery.
 Iraq was taken by surprise at the strength of the retaliation, which inflicted heavy losses and economic disruption, but Iraqi air defences also inflicted heavy losses.

-Iranian Army Aviation's AH-1 Cobra helicopter gunships began attacking the advancing Iraqi divisions, along with F-4 Phantoms armed with AGM-65 Maverick missiles; they destroyed numerous armoured vehicles and impeded the Iraqi advance, though not completely halting it.
-Meanwhile, Iraqi air attacks on Iran were repelled by Iran's F-14A Tomcat interceptor fighter jets, using AIM-54A Phoenix missiles, which downed a dozen of Iraq's Soviet-built fighters in the first two days of battle.
+Iranian Army Aviation's helicopter gunships and fighter-bombers began attacking the advancing Iraqi divisions; they destroyed numerous armoured vehicles and impeded the Iraqi advance, though not completely halting it.
+Meanwhile, Iraqi air attacks on Iran were repelled by Iran's fighter jets using missiles, which downed a dozen of Iraq's Soviet-built fighters in the first two days of battle.

 The Iranian regular military, police forces, volunteer Basij, and Revolutionary Guards all conducted their operations separately; thus, the Iraqi invading forces did not face coordinated resistance.
-However, on 24 September, the Iranian Navy attacked Basra, Iraq, destroying two oil terminals near the Iraqi port of Al-Faw, which reduced Iraq's ability to export oil.
+However, on 24 September, the Iranian Navy attacked Basra, Iraq, destroying two oil terminals near the port of al-Faw, thus reducing Iraq's ability to export oil.
 The Iranian ground forces, primarily consisting of the Revolutionary Guard, retreated to the cities, where they set up defences against the invaders.

-On 30 September, Iran's air force launched Operation Scorch Sword, striking and badly damaging the nearly-complete Osirak Nuclear Reactor near Baghdad.
+On 30 September, Iran's air force launched Operation Scorch Sword, damaging the nearly-complete Osirak nuclear reactor near Baghdad.
 By 1 October, Baghdad had been subjected to eight air attacks.
 In response, Iraq launched aerial strikes against Iranian targets.

 The mountainous border between Iran and Iraq made a deep ground invasion almost impossible, and air strikes were used instead.
 The invasion's first waves were a series of air strikes targeted at Iranian airfields.
-Iraq also attempted to bomb Tehran, Iran's capital and command centre, into submission.
+Iraq also attempted to bomb Tehran, Iran's capital, into submission.